 Should I Buy a Franchise?

 Franchising is simply a method of distributing products or services, with at least two levels of people involved.
-The first is the franchisor, who lends his trademark or trade name and a business system.
+The first level is the franchisor, who lends his trademark or trade name and a business system.
 The other is the franchisee, who pays a royalty and often an initial fee for the right to do business under the franchisor’s name and system.
-The contract binding the two parties is the “franchise,” but that term is often used to mean the actual business that the franchisee operates.
+The contract binding the two parties is the “franchise,” but we frequently hear that term often used to mean the actual business that the franchisee operates.

-Before you go into any business, franchise or not, it is important to first ask yourself these important questions:
+Should I Buy a Franchise or not, it is important to ask yourself some important questions:

 - Do you have strong motivation and drive to achieve success?